 The Julep Strainer was the first purpose-built cocktail strainer.
 Before the Julep Strainer, bartenders were using tea strainers, slotted spoons and a myriad of other non-purpose tools which then evolved into the Julep Strainer; the first cocktail designated strainer.
 The Julep Strainer was originally called an “ice scoop” and it wasn’t until later that the term “strainer” gained popularity.

-The strainer was originally intended to be used by the drinker, not the bartender.
+This strainer was originally intended to be used by the drinker, not the bartender!
 The drinker would use the strainer to hold back the ice in their drink whilst they took a sip, especially when drinking beverages made with crushed ice.
 This, coupled with the popularity of the beard during the mid-to-late 19th century, made the Julep Strainer a very popular accessory, so popular that they even became common wedding and birthday gifts!

-The Elements of a Julep Strainer
+Common cocktails using a Julep Strainer

 Uses as a Bartender - Although using the Julep Strainer is a lost art, bartenders can use it to strain stirred cocktails like the Manhattan, Rob Roy, Sazerac or a classic Negroni.
 Although it is now hardly used, it is always useful to have one on your bar, even if it is only used as a backup for your Hawthorne Strainer.